 Despite a cold and wet start, spring has arrived.
 Soon we’ll have an inpouring of visitors arriving to attend annual, can’t-miss festivals the the District is known for.
 Who’s excited for the Cherry Blossom Festival?
 How about Passport DC?
 Food & Wine Festival at the National Harbor?
 Or DC101’s Chili Cookoff?

 While these festivals and events might be great for the local economy, for long-time District residents, this is just one more thing to worry about.
-In addition to putting up with peak-of-peak fares, delayed trains, endless track work and out-of-service elevators, they’ll have to brace themselves for navigating around groups of confused visitors wandering about Metro stations, impeding the fast-paced, weekday (even weekends) commuter traffic flow.
+In addition to putting up with peak-of-peak fares, delayed trains, endless track work and out-of-service elevators, they’ll have to brace themselves for confused visitors, unsure of how to navigate the DC Metro stations, impeding the fast-paced, weekday (even weekends) commuter traffic flow.
 I seem to be painting a rather jaded picture of the typical commute.
 The sad part is, I’m exaggerating only a little.
 The system has encountered serious technical setbacks in the past three years and we’ve yet to see it really rebound.
 But don’t be discouraged.
 The Metro, which is made up of five lines and dozens of bus routes, is responsible for nearly 800,000 trips per weekday and still the most convenient way to check out the city’s famous spots.

 Its twentieth century, brutalist design is an experience in itself.
 You’ll marvel at how deep underground some stations go as you take the escalators up, for it can feel like riding the stairway to a bright, sparkly outerverse.
 And although not officially sanctioned, the massive commuter volume inspires dozens of talented street musicians from all genres to set up shop in front of busy station entrances.
 Their music creates a unique ambience for passengers, and they get to have an audience (plus decent tips.)

-So if you’re planning to make a trip here and want to know more about the Washington Metro rail system, here’s a guide to give you an idea of what to expect.
+So if you’re planning to make a trip here and want to know more about the Washington Metro rail system, here’s a guide to give you an idea of how to navigate the DC Metro.